Weekends (see events for dates)

 There may be a view that the Club weekends are limited to the experienced mountaineers within the club but this is really a myth.
 The weekends are attended by the fit and not so fit alike as well as those with lots of mountain experience and those with virtually none.

 The Club weekend walks can range from big days out in the hills to more sedate low level ventures.
-People sometimes only walk the one day then spend the next one sightseeing or maybe shopping (although usually not the men!).
+People sometimes only walk the one day then spend the next one sightseeing or maybe shopping .

 Where the facilities suit we also organise shared meals, where members provide items of food for a communal meal.
 The thought of attending your first Club weekend can be a bit daunting but if you do take the plunge you will see another side to the Club.
 In reality the Club weekends are a great way to meet your fellow Club members in an informal setting as well as gaining some invaluable hill experience.